2006 Senior Open Championship

-The 2006 Senior Open Championship, also named the Senior British Open Championship or, for sponsor reasons, Senior British Open Championship presented by Aberdeen Asset Management, was a senior major golf championship and the 20th Senior Open Championship, held on 27–30 July at Turnberry Golf Resort in South Ayrshire, Scotland, United Kingdom.
+The 2006 Senior Open Championship, also named the Senior British Open Championship or the Senior British Open Championship presented by Aberdeen Asset Management, was the 20th Senior Open Championship, a senior major golf championship.
+It was held on 27–30 July at Turnberry Golf Resort in South Ayrshire, Scotland, United Kingdom.
 It was the fourth Senior Open Championship played as a senior major championship.

-Loren Roberts won over Eduardo Romero in a playoff for the title.
+Loren Roberts won the championship in a playoff over Eduardo Romero.
 It was Roberts' second senior major championship victory.

 Venue

-The Ailsa Course at Turnberry, situated 80 kilometres south of Glasgow, Scotland, on headland along the Firth of Clyde, overlooking the Isle of Arran and Ailsa Craig, was initially opened with 13 holes in 1901, designed by Willie Fernie, and later completed to 18 holes.
+The Ailsa Course at Turnberry, situated 80 kilometers south of Glasgow, Scotland, on headland along the Firth of Clyde, overlooking the Isle of Arran and Ailsa Craig, was initially opened with 13 holes in 1901, designed by Willie Fernie, and later completed to 18 holes.
 It was redesigned by Mackenzie Ross between 1949 and 1951.

-It was the fourth Senior Open Championship played at Turnberry.
-The course had also previously hosted The Open Championship three times; 1977, 1986 and 1994.
+The course has hosted the Senior Open Championship four times, including the 2006 tournament.
+It has also hosted The Open Championship three times; 1977, 1986 and 1994.